Asuka (wrestler): Grand Slam Champion (2020–2023)

-At Summerslam, Asuka competed against both Bayley for the SmackDown Women's Championship, and later Banks for the Raw Women's Championship; she lost the first match, but later defeated Banks to win back the Raw Women's Championship, marking her first time winning any WWE title more than once.
-At Clash of Champions, Asuka defeated Zelina Vega to retain her championship and, later in the night, answered Bayley's open challenge for the Smackdown Women's Championship, which she won via disqualification.
+At SummerSlam, Asuka competed against both Bayley for the SmackDown Women's Championship, and later Banks for the Raw Women's Championship; she lost the first match, but later defeated Banks to regain the Raw Women's Championship, marking her first time winning any WWE title more than once.
+At Clash of Champions, Asuka defeated Zelina Vega to retain her championship and, later in the night, answered Bayley's open challenge for the SmackDown Women's Championship, which she won via disqualification.
 The following night on Raw, Asuka faced Zelina Vega for the Raw Women's Championship and again successfully retained.
-On the October 5 episode of Raw, Asuka teamed with Dana Brooke and Mandy Rose to defeat Zelina Vega, Natalya and Lana.
+On the October 5 episode of Raw, Asuka teamed with Dana Brooke and Mandy Rose to defeat Zelina Vega, Natalya, and Lana.
 On the October 19 episode of Raw, Asuka successfully retained her title against Lana.
 Asuka then faced Sasha Banks at Survivor Series in a losing effort.
-At TLC: Tables, Ladders & Chairs, Asuka and Charlotte Flair defeat Jax and Baszler to win the tag team titles, making Asuka a double champion.
+At TLC: Tables, Ladders & Chairs, Asuka and the returning Charlotte Flair defeated Jax and Baszler to win the WWE Women's Tag Team Championship, making Asuka a double champion.
 They lost the titles back to Jax and Baszler at the Royal Rumble.
-She also lost the Raw Women's title at WrestleMania 37 against Rhea Ripley, ending her reign at 231 days.
-On the Raw after WrestleMania, Asuka faced Ripley for the title in a rematch which resulted in a no-contest due to Charlotte Flair attacking both of them.
+Asuka also lost the Raw Women's Championship to Rhea Ripley on Night 2 of at WrestleMania 37, ending her second reign at 231 days.
+On the Raw after WrestleMania, Asuka faced Ripley for the title in a rematch which ended in a no-contest after Flair attacked both of them.
 On the May 3 episode of Raw, another rematch between Ripley and Asuka for the Raw Women's Championship was scheduled for WrestleMania Backlash.
-However, later that night, WWE official Sonya Deville added Flair to the championship match to make it a triple threat match.
+Later that night, WWE official Sonya Deville added Flair to the championship match to make it a triple threat match.
 At the event, Asuka was unsuccessful to win the title and was pinned by Ripley.